Gsantomaggio/roh/README.md

 # roh
-ROH is a distributed tasks manager.
+ROH is a distributed Python tasks manager.

 Note: This is a working in progress project!